ClouDesire/docusaurus/docs/platform.md

 ### Deployer workflow

-Deployer implements a state-machine to manage the deployment process on a specific cloud provider, following this workflow for Docker applications:
+Deployer implements a state-machine to manage the deployment process on a specific cloud provider, following this workflow for BareVM products:

 * Check prerequisites, depending on the cloud provider, e.g. existence of a particular network, management of ssh key, security groups and general firewall rules
 * Creates a new **VM** (through the cloud provider APIs), having a specific "size" defined by the vendor (i.e. 2 cores, 1GB RAM)
+* Customer SSH public key login is configured
-* Creates and attaches a **data disk** to the VM, where application and user data will be stored
+* Creates and attaches a **data disk** to the VM, where application and user data can be stored
-* Creates one or more **DNS entry** to make the application reachable by the customer (e.g. application-123.apps.cloudesire.com)
-* Configures the base system and manage the necessary Docker containers as declared by the software vendor during the [onboarding process](onboarding.md)
 * End-user receives a notification (via email and in its own control panel interface) with all the instructions needed to access its own instance of the application he paid for (URL, default login and password)